What is Canvas™?

-Canvas software enables engineers, scientists, designers, and technical graphics professionals to illustrate, collaborate, and communicate with confidence.
+Canvas all-in-one vector and image software enables engineers, scientists, designers, and technical graphics professionals to illustrate, collaborate, and communicate with confidence.
 Canvas’ powerful object illustration and high-quality image editing tools can operate at a precision of .035 microns.
 This helps maintain the integrity of visual data through the entire process of design, enhancement, review, and delivery.
 Canvas offers state-of-the-art 2D technical document creation, encryption, sharing, and review management solutions.

 Use Canvas as a “digital light table” to create overlaid montages: scan or edit images and control layer transparencies, draw and enhance object-based graphics, add technical markup and advanced dimensioning.
 With support for 100+ file types, you can leverage all of your resources.
 Work with high end formats, such as CGM*ATA, CGM*PIP, Web CGM, and DXF/DWG files (2D or 3D) to create a wide variety of valuable communications media.